matteozullo/PMAP8131/_sources/index.md

 ### Late Policy

 Late work is not in the spirit of the class.
 A **10\% grade deduction** applies to quiz and project submission coming in within 24 hours of the deadline, and a **25\% grade deduction** applies to works submitted after the 24-hour window.
-Note that the instructor might change the due dates if groups agree there is not enough time to complete the assigned work.
+Note that the instructor might change the due dates if technical issues have equally hampered all groups.

 ### Issues
 Broader issues which affect the student performance throughout the class – including and not limited to disability, childcare, and mental health – must be notified to the instructor **at the beginning of the semester**.
 Late notification of longstanding issues might not be a reason to waive any class requirements.